Contrast-Security-OSS/docs/content/admin/onboard_team/CreateOrgs.md

 <!--
 title: "Create Organizations"
 description: "Creating Organizations within Contrast TeamServer"
-tags: "TeamServer organizations license defense protect assess create" -->
+tags: "Admin onboarding TeamServer organizations license defense protect assess create" -->

 Contrast is a multi-tenant architecture in which a single software product can support many communities of related or potentially unrelated customers.
 Each customer is defined as a tenant.
 In Contrast, organizations serve as the tenant or customer.
 An organization is a group of related users and applications that are associated together for a business purpose.